-Cardamom is called the ‘Queen of Spices’ and very rightly so because it not only adds great essence and flavor to the tea but also has a huge list of health benefits.
+Cardamom is called the ‘Queen of Spices’ and very rightly so because it not only adds great essence and flavour to the tea but also has a huge list of health benefits.
 It is therefore not surprising that it is one of the most widely used spices in tea.
-Cardamom tea is almost everyone’s favorite form of tea.
+Cardamom tea is almost everyone’s favourite form of tea.

 Cardamom is usually added to black tea in the form of green cardamom powder or by freshly grounding cardamom and boiling it with the tea leaves.
 Water may or not be added to the cardamom tea as per personal taste and liking.

 The broad benefits of cardamom tea are related to digestion, detoxification, dental health, diuretic effects, relief from depression and skin-related benefits.

 These health benefits are because of the high concentrations of eucalyptol, camphor, limonene, alpha-pinene, beta-pinene and myrcene, as well as vitamin A, B and C, potassium, iron, magnesium, copper and zinc in the cardamom spice.